azavea/osmesa/README.md

 | `docker-compose.update.yml`     | Container that runs the OSMesa update service         |
 | `docker-compose.query.yml`      | Container that runs the OSMesa query service          |
 | `scripts/spark.sh`              | Runs a container for a test spark job                 |

+### GeoServer

+To view data in GeoServer, go to http://localhost:9090/geoserver/web, login with `admin`:`geoserver`, click 'Stores' in the left gutter, then 'Add new store', then HBase (GeoMesa).
+Use the following parameters:

+instanceId = accumulo
+zookeepers = zookeeper
+user = root
+password = GisPwd
+tableName = example (from the ingest command above) Click 'save'.
+You should see the 'example-csv' layer available to publish.

 #### Docker commands